data-centt/percentify/README.md

 # 🤝 Contributing

 Contributions are welcome!
-- If you have an idea (extra helpers, bug fixes, or better docs):
+- If you have an idea (extra helpers, bug fixes or an idea):
 - Fork this repo
 - Create a branch
 - Commit your changes